Assistant Professor of English

 Renaissance, Book History, Religion and Literature

-Hackenbracht specializes in English poetry, prose, and politics of the sixteenth and seventeenth centuries.
+Hackenbracht specializes in English poetry, prose, and drama of the sixteenth and seventeenth centuries.
 His current book project, National Reckonings: The Last Judgment and Literature in Milton’s England, examines the relationship between counter-nationalism, eschatology, and literary form during the English Revolution and Restoration.
 His research interests include Milton and pop culture, Thomas Hobbes and political philosophy, apocalypticism and radical religion, book history and print culture, and religion and literature.

 - "Milton on the Move: Walking and Self-Knowledge in Paradise Lost."
 In One First Matter All: New Essays on Milton, Materialism, and Embodiment, ed. by Kevin Donovan and Thomas Festa.
 Duquesne UP.
 Forthcoming.